 The fear of missing out

 Otherwise known as FOMO, this principle notes (quite astutely) that we’re more likely to want what we might not get.
 The prospect of missing out on a deal can motivate a shopper to buy promptly instead of waiting and making a reasoned decision.
-This is why ecommerce sites fill their product pages with countdowns and limited discounts: when you think an offer is about to elude you, your perception of its value gets distorted.
+This is why e-commerce sites fill their product pages with countdowns and limited discounts: when you think an offer is about to elude you, your perception of its value gets distorted.

 In marketing, this can be used for limited-edition products or simple suggestions of likely stock clearances.
-You can even use it for the content itself: for instance, you could offer a free ebook through your site, but only for the first thousand people to sign up to your newsletter.
+You can even use it for the content itself: for instance, you could offer a free ebook through your site, but only for the first thousand people to sign up for your newsletter.
 People who might pass up the opportunity if the ebook were free to everyone would flock to download it upon hearing about the artificial scarcity.

 The halo error

 Which brands do you trust?
 There’s likely a selection of companies that you’ve come to view as highly competent, leading you to consume their content and view their opinions as valuable.
 But is that trust justified?
 Very often, it actually isn’t.
 Yes, you can trust Starbucks to provide high-quality caffeinated beverages, but if you would see a Starbucks blog post about literary analysis and assume it to be insightful, that would be an example of the halo effect in action.